YogitaLawand/Mini-Family-Tree/README.md

-# Mini-Family-Tree
-Mini Family Tree Application
+Mini Family Tree Application is developed by using HTML,CSS,javascript and bootstrap framework.